 \section{Abstract}

-High spin states of neutron deficient Trans-Lead nucleus $^{204}$At were populated up to $E_x \sim 8\,{\rm MeV}$ through the $^{12}$C + $^{197}$Au fusion evaporation reaction.
-Decay of the high spin states including prompt and delayed gamma ray emission were studied to understand the underlying nuclear structure.
-The level scheme, which was partly known from earlier studies, was extended further through our experiment and analysis of spin and parity of the associated levels.
-An isomeric $16^+$ level $(\tau=52(5)\, {\rm ns})$, corresponding to $M2$ transition, was established from our measurements.
-Attempts were made at interpretation of the excited states based on multi quasiparticle and hole structure involving $2f_{5/2}$, $1h_{9/2}$, {\rm and} $1i_{13/2}$ shell model states, along with moderate core excitation.
-Magnetic dipole band structure over the spin parity range:~$16^+ - 23^+$, which was found in the earlier Gammasphere study, was confirmed and explored in more detail, including the missing cross-over $E2$ transitions.
-Band-crossing along the shears band was observed and compared with the evidence of similar phenomena in the neighboring neutron deficient $^{202}$Bi, $^{205}$Rn isotones and the neighbouring $^{203}$At isotope.
-Based on comparison of the measured $B(M1)/B(E2)$ values for transitions along the band with the semiclassical model based estimates, the shears band of $^{204}$At was firmly established along with the level scheme. \PACS{{29.30.Kv}{Gamma ray spectroscopy: Nuclear Physics} \and {23.20.Lv}{Gamma transitions} \and {23.20.En}{Correlations in nuclear electromagnetic transitions} \and {21.10.-k}{Nuclear energy levels} \and {21.10.Hw}{Nuclear Parity}} }
+{ High-spin states of neutron deficient Trans-Lead nucleus $^{204}$At were populated up to $\sim 8\,{\rm MeV}$ excitation through the $^{12}$C + $^{197}$Au fusion evaporation reaction.
+Decay of the associated levels through prompt and delayed $\gamma$-ray emissions were studied to evaluate the underlying nuclear structure.
+The level scheme, which was partly known, was extended further.
+An isomeric $16^+$ level with observed lifetime $\tau=52 \pm 5\, {\rm ns}$, was established from our measurements.
+Attempts were made to interpret the excited states based on multi quasiparticle and hole structures involving $2f_{5/2}$, $1h_{9/2}$, {\rm and} $1i_{13/2}$ shell model states, along with moderate core excitation.
+Magnetic dipole band structure over the spin parity range:~$16^+ - 23^+$ was confirmed and evaluated in more detail, including the missing cross-over $E2$ transitions.
+Band-crossing along the shears band was observed and compared with the evidence of similar phenomena in the neighbouring neutron deficient $^{202}$Bi, $^{205}$Rn isotones and the $^{203}$At isotope.
+Based on comparison of the measured $B(M1)/B(E2)$ values for transitions along the band with the semiclassical model based estimates, the shears band of $^{204}$At was established along with the level scheme. \PACS{{29.30.Kv}{Gamma ray spectroscopy: Nuclear Physics} \and {23.20.Lv}{Gamma transitions} \and {23.20.En}{Correlations in nuclear electromagnetic transitions} \and {21.10.-k}{Nuclear energy levels} \and {21.10.Hw}{Nuclear Parity}} }